JacobZuo/jacobzuo.github.io/about.md

 **B.S. in Materials Physics**, School of Physics and Engineering, Sun Yat-sen University.
 2006 -- 2010

 ## Research interest:

-* Emergent Phenomena in Complex Ecosystems Investigating how interactions within microbial communities give rise to emergent properties, such as stability, resilience, and adaptability, under varying environmental conditions.
+* **Emergent Phenomena in Complex Ecosystems**: Investigating how interactions within microbial communities give rise to emergent properties, such as stability, resilience, and adaptability, under varying environmental conditions.

-* Spatial Assembly of Microbial Communities
-Exploring the spatial organization and temporal dynamics of microbial communities, focusing on how spatial structuring influences microbial interactions, community function, and ecological processes.
+* **Spatial Assembly of Microbial Communities**: Exploring the spatial organization and temporal dynamics of microbial communities, focusing on how spatial structuring influences microbial interactions, community function, and ecological processes.

-* Intraspecies and Interspecies Interactions Unraveling the mechanisms of competition and cooperation within and between species, highlighting their roles in shaping community composition, ecosystem function, and evolutionary trajectories.
+* **Intraspecies and Interspecies Interactions**: Unraveling the mechanisms of competition and cooperation within and between species, highlighting their roles in shaping community composition, ecosystem function, and evolutionary trajectories.

-* Communication and Signaling in Microbial Systems Deciphering intracellular and intercellular communication networks, including quorum sensing, signaling pathways, and metabolite exchanges, to understand coordination and decision-making in microbial communities.
+* **Communication and Signaling in Microbial Systems**: Deciphering intracellular and intercellular communication networks, including quorum sensing, signaling pathways, and metabolite exchanges, to understand coordination and decision-making in microbial communities.

-* Adaptation and Evolution Under Environmental Stress Investigating how microorganisms adapt and evolve in response to environmental stressors, with an emphasis on the genetic, metabolic, and ecological mechanisms driving these changes.
+* **Adaptation and Evolution Under Environmental Stress**: Investigating how microorganisms adapt and evolve in response to environmental stressors, with an emphasis on the genetic, metabolic, and ecological mechanisms driving these changes.

 ## Research and Professional Experience:

 **08/2014 -- 11/2019**
 Collective antibiotic tolerance in bacterial swarming.